8 ECommerce Site Testing Tips from Uptime.com

 Even the most secure sites are often vulnerable to attacks.
 Viruses and malware create website availability issues and leave sensitive customer data open to theft.

-Since new threats are constantly appearing, use your monitoring software to automatically check your site once per day.
+Since new threats are constantly appearing, use your performance monitoring software to automatically check your site once per day.
 This frees up your time to work on other tasks while keeping your site and customer information safe.